suzushin7/chomoji-count/README.md

 ### Usage

-1. On the web page where you want to count characters, click on "Cho-Moji Counter" in your bookmark bar
+1. On the web page where you want to count characters, click on "Chomoji Count" in your bookmark bar
 2. Select text on the page
 3. A popup will appear in the bottom right corner displaying the character counts
 4. When you select different text, the counts will automatically update